Update: this article has been updated with more current statistics as of April 2020.

 What is Autism?

-Autism is classified as a developmental disorder, a neurological variation.
-1 out of 68 children are expected to be diagnosed with autism.
+Autism is classified as a developmental disability, a neurological variation.
+1 out of 54 children are expected to be diagnosed with autism.
 The predominant theory is that it is caused by genetics (considering both of my brothers are also on the spectrum, I quite agree).